 Where is Corvin Castle located?

 The medieval castle of Corvin (also known as Hunyadi Castle or Hunedoara Castle) is located in the city of Hunedoara and is one of the largest of its kind in Europe.
-Its history begins in 1446 when Iancu de Hunedoara (John Hunyadi), Transylvania’s Voivode at the time, decided to transform an old fortress into an impressive castle.
+Its history begins in the 15th century, when Iancu de Hunedoara (John Hunyadi), Transylvania’s Voivode at the time, decided to transform an old fortress into an impressive castle.

 How to get to Corvin Castle?